amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-01/further-explain.md

 The `localeCompare()` method is used to compare strings while taking into account locale-specific sorting rules.
 In this case, by reversing the comparison (comparing `b` to `a`), you achieve descending order sorting.

+The function `unsortedStrings.sort((a, b) => b.localeCompare(a))` is a custom comparison function used with the `sort()` method to sort an array of strings in descending order.

+Here's how it works:

+1. `unsortedStrings` is an array of strings that you want to sort in descending order: `["banana", "apple", "grape", "pear"]`.

+2. `sort()` is a built-in JavaScript array method that sorts the elements of an array in-place.
+By default, it sorts elements as strings.

+3. `(a, b) => b.localeCompare(a)` is the custom comparison function you provide to the `sort()` method.
+This function compares two elements `a` and `b` by using the `localeCompare()` method.
+The `localeCompare()` method compares two strings and returns a number indicating their relative order.

+4. `b.localeCompare(a)` compares the string `b` to the string `a`.
+When `b` comes before `a` in alphabetical order, `localeCompare()` returns a negative value.
+By using this comparison in the custom function, you're effectively instructing `sort()` to place `b` before `a`, which results in descending order sorting.

+So, when the `sort()` method applies the custom comparison function to the array of strings, it compares each pair of strings and reorders them based on their relative order.
+As a result, you get the output `["pear", "grape", "banana", "apple"]`, which is the original array sorted in descending alphabetical order.

 ## Sorting Numbers